 titles: If the title comes before the name, it is capitalized.
 If it comes after the name, it isn’t.
 It’s preferable to put titles before the name, thus avoiding excessive use of commas.

-HPL’s deputy director of library administration is Roosevelt Weeks.
+HPL’s deputy director of library administration is Nicole Robinson.

 URLs: Short for “Uniform Resource Locator,” the URL is the thing we’re all familiar with that starts with www or http://.
 It can also be called a Web address.
 All URLs should be always italicized.
 Web addresses are not words in English, so like foreign phrases, they are italicized.

 For URLs that start with www: Leave off the http:// unless it isn’t an http://.
-Sometimes URLs are pointing towards a secure server (like the HPL intranet).
+Sometimes URLs are pointing towards a secure server or pages (like the MY Link Library Card Registration).
 In that case, the letters preceding the www will be https://.
 It is very important that you do not leave off the https:// if you are referring to a secure server.

 For URLs that do not start with www: